Quiver (mathematics): Representations of quivers

 A representation of a quiver Q is an association of an R-module to each vertex of Q, and a morphism between each module for each arrow.

 A representation V of a quiver Q is said to be trivial if $V(x)=0$ for all vertices x in Q.

 A morphism, $f:V \to V',$ between representations of the quiver Q, is a collection of linear maps $f(x):V(x) \to V'(x)$ such that for every arrow a in Q from x to y, $V'(a)f(x) = f(y)V(a),$ i.e. the squares that f forms with the arrows of V and V' all commute.
 A morphism, f, is an isomorphism, if f (x) is invertible for all vertices x in the quiver.
 With these definitions the representations of a quiver form a category.

 If V and W are representations of a quiver Q, then the direct sum of these representations, $V\oplus W,$ is defined by $(V\oplus W)(x)=V(x)\oplus W(x)$ for all vertices x in Q and $(V\oplus W)(a)$ is the direct sum of the linear mappings V(a) and W(a).

 A representation is said to be decomposable if it is isomorphic to the direct sum of non-zero representations.

 A categorical definition of a quiver representation can also be given.
 The quiver itself can be considered a category, where the vertices are objects and paths are morphisms.
 Then a representation of Q is just a covariant functor from this category to the category of finite dimensional vector spaces.
 Morphisms of representations of Q are precisely natural transformations between the corresponding functors.

 For a finite quiver Γ (a quiver with finitely many vertices and edges), let K Γ be its path algebra.
 Let e_{i} denote the trivial path at vertex i.
 Then we can associate to the vertex i the projective K Γ-module K Γe_{i} consisting of linear combinations of paths which have starting vertex i.
 This corresponds to the representation of Γ obtained by putting a copy of K at each vertex which lies on a path starting at i and 0 on each other vertex.
 To each edge joining two copies of K we associate the identity map.

+This theory was related to cluster algebras by Derksen, Weyman, and Zelevinsky.